 Arts and culture

-- Supporting and promoting arts and cultural events – everything from film and theatre, to celebrations and music
+- The Mayor works to support and promote arts and cultural events – everything from film and theatre, to celebrations and music

 - The Mayor works to reduce the level of health inequalities in London and promotes improvements in Londoners’ health and well-being

 - The London Assembly reviews the Mayor’s health inequalities strategy, recommends improvements to it and tests the efficiency and effectiveness of its delivery

 - The Assembly also publishes a variety of research reports on how health changes impact London, such as obesity, epidemics and drug use